-Copper Re-Piping Services in San Bernardino
+Copper Re-Piping Services

 This local chemical threat is only one of the many causes that can corrode galvanized pipes and lead to premature plumbing failures.
 In the long run, any homeowner who currently possesses galvanized pipes is going to need to consider a full replacement with PEX or copper in the future.